Difficult times ahead

 That is not a question we can answer.
 For more in-depth information about these vaccines we strongly suggest you speak to your doctor.
 There is also more information here

-Australia will soon be administering the Moderna Vaccine as well.
+Australia is now administering the Moderna Vaccine as well.

 Q. Will the vaccine affect my medications or vice versa?